 That utility bill jumped so high this month that it should have won an Olympic medal.
-You can bring it down by being mindful of your consumption.
-Your results will vary, but even the smallest of changes can help the bottom line:
+You can lower your energy bill right now by being mindful of your electricity consumption.
+Even the smallest of changes can help reduce energy costs, and keep your utility bills low.
+Here are seven simple tips for saving money by lowering your electricity bill and usage.

-Take your temperature.
-Programmable thermostats are worth the hassle of installation.
-You can put one in by yourself – but it is easier if you have a set of jeweler’s screwdrivers and good eyesight.
-Set the timer to lower the temperature at night and when you are away from the house.
 It’s also tempting to turn up the heat when you come in from the cold, but you can save money if you take off your coat and put on a sweater, giving your body time to adjust to the inside temperature.
 If you have floor registers, keep them clear of furniture, toys, draperies and other items that may block the heat.
-But contrary to popular belief, you should not close the vents to unused rooms.
-The increased pressure on your heating and air conditioning units can cause leaks to develop and make your unit work harder.
+Contrary to popular belief, you should not close the vents to unused rooms.
+The increased pressure on your heating and air-conditioning units can cause leaks to develop and make your unit work harder.

 If the weather is warm and you have the central air or the air conditioner working, check exterior doors and windows to make sure they are properly closed.
 Close doors to basements and attics.

 Ask your electric company if they have a “time-of-use” or TOU rate.
 You can save money by switching your usage of certain appliances away from peak times of the day.
 You can lower your energy bill without any discomfort by running the dishwasher, dryer or sprinklers at night.

 Do you plug in the electric kettle to boil water, then forget about it?
 If you do, you have to heat the water again for that pot of tea or cup of instant coffee.
 How many times do you restart the dryer?
 It’s easy to walk away and forget those energy-sucking appliances.
 If you make sure you start with appropriate settings, and set timers or stay close while water or food is heating, you can lower your energy usage and cut electricity costs.